Khamies/T5-Fine-tune-Wikihow-XSum/README.md

 ### Introduction

-This is a Pytorch implementation to a summarization model that has been fine-tuned on the top of Google-T5 pre-trained model.
+This is a Pytorch implementation of a summarization model that has been fine-tuned on the top of Google-T5 pre-trained model.
 The implementation uses HuggingFace `transformers` and `datasets` libraries while model has been fine-tuned on two public summarization datasets, Wikihow and Xsum.
 For validation and testing the quality of the summary, `rouge-1` metric has been used.

 **Caution :raised_hand:** This is a `For-Learning` :green_book: project, where Google-Colab has been used as a running environment, and due to the limited budget :moneybag:  ( at this time :grin:) I could not be able to fully tune the model.